 A 'supply' of goods means any arrangement under which the owner of goods parts with, or will part with, possession of those goods.
-'Goods'

-non-business use.
+'Goods' means not only tangible movable property but also buildings and developments.
+The supply of goods also includes the application of the goods for the supplier's own or for non-business use.